 “We’re hoping to trial the tool in advance with a few aerodromes to get their feedback so we can make the necessary improvements,” Darren added.

 “If using the tool is a positive experience for them, we expect word will spread throughout the industry and a higher level of utilisation will result.
-Ideally, we want aerodrome operators to feel that CASA is providing help with their journey to transition and to assure them that we have the required guidance materials and support systems in place.”

 The CASA standards officer says the aim is to make the transition as smooth as possible and says the AAA is a vital partner with its broad coverage of both regulated and unregulated aerodromes and its network of key stakeholders.